 The reason for this end of the opportunity, again, is not clarified.
 Perhaps the person who has never known love is at the end of life and will have no other chance to try a hand at the emotion.
 Regardless, whereas the one who knew “true love” had “hope” of a reunion in “the heavens,” this person is forever in their “sorrow” and “frozen drizzle,” like love no longer shines their way to “thaw” their frigid situation like “the sun” soothing the earth after a harsh winter.
 Rather, the loveless person is “[r]emoved eternally” from any “hope” of the vivid happiness that comes with “true love.”

 What this means, essentially, is that the coldness of life must linger because love never came by to offer the warmth of affection and care.
 Like a freezing person wanting a fire that is not possible, this person can never find a place of comfort and happiness against the constant loneliness they have experienced.

-While certain elements go unaddressed in the poem, the theme remains strong: Loving true, even in grief, is better than sparing oneself grief by surrendering a chance at love.
+While certain elements go unaddressed in ‘The Sorrow of True Love’, the theme remains strong: Loving true, even in grief, is better than sparing oneself grief by surrendering a chance at love.

 About Edward Thomas

 Born in the 19th century and living into the 20th, Edward Thomas was a poet whose name is still significant in the writing world.
 His works are often built on the language of beauty and reason, and significant credit has been given to this English poet for his influence on 20th-century poetry.
 Beyond poetry, his works extend into the world of non-fiction writing.
 The ideas expressed in his poetry can be viewed as timeless, making his name still relevant.